1

 - Core CABBAGE and shred fairly fine.

 - Drain SAUERKRAUT, reserving juice.
-Pile on the
+Weight is drained well

 - Chop DILL medium.
 Measure is after chopping moderately packed.